Flipping of electronic spins in BiFeO$_3$ via chiral $d-d$ excitations

+So far, these excitations have been described as excitations within the Fe $3d$-shell and labeled as $T_{2\mathrm{g}}$ transitions, in the language of crystal field theory for octahedral transition metal coordination complexes ~\cite{ramachandran_charge_2010,xu_optical_2009,ramirez_magnon_2009,gomez-salces_effect_2012,meggle_2019,burns1993mineralogical}.
+These transitions are strongly affected by SOC, which leads to both a sizable red-shifting of the excitons and to their finite oscillator strength, confirming their spin-flip nature.
+To further characterize these transitions, we analyze both the electron and hole in terms of their atomic orbital composition.
+To this end, we define an orbital-projected density of states (PDOS) for the electron for each atomic orbital $|i\rangle$ as

 and similarly for the hole.
 The resulting PDOSs are shown in Fig.~\ref{fig:bse_onset}d and e.
-They show that, for the in-gap excitons, the hole is composed of O-2$p$ and Fe-3$d$ hybridized orbitals, while the electron is composed predominantly of Fe-3$d$ orbitals, augmented in certain cases with sizable contributions from O-2$p$ and Bi-6$p$ orbitals.
-This paints a more refined picture of these excitations and illustrates the importance of the spin-orbit coupling mediated by the Bi atoms.
+They show that, for the in-gap excitons, the hole is composed of O-2$p$ and Fe-3$d$ hybridized orbitals, while the electron is composed predominantly of Fe-3$d$ orbitals, with sizable contributions from O-2$p$ and Bi-6$p$ orbitals in certain cases.
+This clarifies the mixed composition of these excitations and illustrates the importance of the spin-orbit coupling mediated by the Bi atoms.

-At the same time, these excitons are tightly bound excitations, which we quantify by calculating their binding energy as the negative of the expectation value of the electron-hole interaction in the excitonic state:
+These excitons are tightly bound excitations, and we quantify this by calculating the negative of the expectation value of the electron-hole interaction in the excitonic state: